All Girls Welcome

 The grades listed for all our camp sessions refer to the grades girls will be entering in the fall of 2016.

-Each camp session described in the camp planner provides an idea of what activities will be included at camp; however, girl input helps determine what activities happen.
+Girl Scouts is girl-led, allowing girls to put their own stamp on camp!
+Each camp session described in this planner provides an idea of what activities will be included at camp; however, girl input helps determine what activities actually happen.
 When the girls help make program decisions, they are discovering their interests, trying new things, and engaging in cooperation and team-building.

 Registration & Confirmation

-Camp registration is now open!
+Camp registration open January 13, 2016!
 Only parents/guardians may register their girls for camp.

 A link to the confirmation packets will be included in your confirmation emails, so it’s crucial that you provide us with a valid email address.
 If you aren’t sure if we have your current email address on file, please contact 888.747.6945 or email@example.com.
 Confirmation packets are also available at gsnw.gl/confirmations.

 Payment, Cookie Dough, & Financial Aid

 Programs that are $100 or less require payment in full at the time of registration.
 For programs that are over $100, or if you are requesting financial assistance, a $50 deposit must be included with registration.

-Cookie Dough earned this year expires December 19, 2015, and camp is a great way to spend it!
+Cookie Dough earned this year expires December 18, 2016, and camp is a great way to spend it!
 If you would like to use Cookie Dough but do not receive it by the time you register for camp, all required deposits and fees must be paid; after your Cookie Dough is received you may apply it to camp fees by calling 888.747.6945.
 If the amount of Cookie Dough used plus the amount of your deposit exceeds the total cost of your camp fees, you will receive a refund for the overage.
 Due to the volume of these requests, it may take up to four weeks to receive your refund.
+All balances must by the following dates:

 Change, Cancellation, & Refund Policy